crowdint/gransak/README.md

       //prints: user_name = 'cone'
     }

-Also it can generate rhe complete statement if a table name is specified e.g.
+Also it can generate the complete statement if a table name is specified e.g.

     sql = Gransak.Table("users").ToSql("user_name_eq", "john")